 Most of the time, people set up direct deposits from their paycheck, a government benefits check or a cash refund.

 The option to set up direct deposits on a prepaid card is available when you sign up for one on the website of a card network.
 This also allows people to monitor their direct deposits and activity online.

 Common cards from major networks allow for alternative methods of loading funds through different reload networks.
 Some examples are MoneyGram, Western Union, Green Dot, and Visa ReadyLink.

-These financial service merchants are usually found in gas stations and convenient stores and they offer reload services for a fee.
+These financial service merchants are usually found in gas stations and convenience stores and they offer to reload services for a fee.
 Other retail reload networks are ACE Express, PayZone, ReloadIT, PreCash, and CashPass.

 Most prepaid cards allow for transfers from a bank account directly onto the card, which can be set up online.

 Some cards will also accept checks, wire transfers or money orders.
 However, not all cards offer the ability to transfer cash from an existing bank account.

 Reloading a prepaid card with a credit card

 These days, many cards only allow transfers from the methods mentioned above.
 However, there are still ways to use a credit card for reloads.

 Reloads with a credit card were accepted more often until prepaid cardholders started abusing this method to simply get more points and rewards.